 Freeport LNG’s Liquefaction and Export Project

-Fully built, the proposed expansion will require over $10.0 billion in direct investment and will employ more than 3,500 workers during a four- to five-year construction period.
+Fully built, the proposed expansion will require over $13.0 billion in direct investment and will employ more than 3,500 workers during a four- to five-year construction period.
 In addition, the plant will create thousands of jobs related to the production of the natural gas that will supply the liquefaction project.
-The increase in natural gas production is also estimated to provide between $4.3 billion to $6.2 billion in total annual economic benefits to the U.S. and LNG exports will reduce the US foreign trade imbalance by approximately 1%.
+The increase in natural gas production is also estimated to provide between $5.1 billion and $7.4 billion in total annual economic benefits to the U.S. and LNG exports will reduce the US foreign trade imbalance by approximately 1%.

 Liquefaction Tolling Agreements Are Signed with Toshiba